Motukorea: Brown & Campbell

-Starting from 1820, early European visitors included Richard Cruise, Samuel Marsden and John Butler, who both traded with Maori for produce.
+Starting from 1820, early European visitors included Richard Cruise, Samuel Marsden and John Butler, who both traded with Māori for produce.
 Dumont D’Urville visited the island in 1827 and reported it abandoned, probably on account of the musket wars.
 Being already abandoned by Ngāti Tamaterā and located a considerable distance from where they were based in Coromandel, Te Kanini of Ngāti Tamaterā and the sub-chiefs Katikati and Ngatai were willing to sell Motukorea when William Brown and Logan Campbell indicated a desire to buy the island on 22 May 1840.
 Brown and Campbell settled on the western side of the island from 13 August 1840, making it one of the earliest European settlements in the Auckland area.
 They built a raupo whare and ran pigs on the island, using it as a base from which they aspired to establish and supply the town of Auckland as soon as land was available on the isthmus.

 Not long after Brown and Campbell had taken up residence on the island, Ngāti Whātua chief Āpihai Te Kawau gifted it to Captain Hobson in order to entice him to select Auckland as the new capital for the colony.
 A flagpole was to be erected on the summit and the island claimed for the Crown, but upon hearing what was transpiring, Brown and Campbell returned to their island and protested their right to occupy the island.
 The idea was abandoned, but Governor Hobson refused the application for a Crown grant made by Brown in August 1840.
-The official reason for the refusal was that Brown and Campbell's purchase was made after Sir George Gipps' 1840 proclamation forbidding direct land purchases from the Maori.
+The official reason for the refusal was that Brown and Campbell's purchase was made after Sir George Gipps' 1840 proclamation forbidding direct land purchases from the Māori.
 It was not until Robert FitzRoy assumed the role of governor in 1843 that Brown and Campbell's fortunes changed.
 The grant was officially made on 22 October 1844.